pooranis/AMON/README.md

-                        interest in the form of a white space separated list, a tsv or csv with KO ids as column names or a biom file with KO ids as observations (default: None) -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        interest in the form of a white space separated list, a tsv or csv with KO ids as column names or a biom file with KO ids as observations (default: None) -e, --ec_numbers      Instead of KEGG KO's, the 'gene_set' input file consists of KEGG EC numbers in the same format (default: False)
+  -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         directory to store output (default: None) --detected_compounds DETECTED_COMPOUNDS